IntelligentLaw/HMN/ReadMe.md

 ## HMN
-The implementation of MHN in our paper:
+The implementation of HMN in our paper: